22 Ways To Recycle, Reuse, and Repurpose Old Unwanted Books

 What Do I Do With a Bunch of Old Unwanted Books?

-#1 Gift Your Books to Someone Else
+#1 Gift Your Books to Family and Friends

 #2 Donate Your Books

 Donating and gifting are similar.
-But donating often suggests that you’re gifting to a specific cause or for a specific reason.
-Donating is also often done between two totally unrelated parties.
-So there are many organizations and groups and causes that you can donate to (for).
-You could also donate to a thrift shop, bookstore, or local library.
+But donating often suggests gifting to a specific cause or organization and is often done between two totally unrelated parties.

 When donating books do be mindful of the sort of books that you donate ( condition, content, genre, and so on) and to who ( or which organization or place) you are donating to.
 There are great books and crazy books, so do be mindful.